codr7/snabl_old/README.md

 ```

 ### performance
 `bench` returns elapsed time in milliseconds for specified number of repetitions.
-The current performance focus is identifying and fusing patterns in the bytecode.
+The current performance focus is identifying and fusing bytecode patterns.

 First up is basic recursive Fibonacci, Python3 takes `233`ms on the same machine.
 ```